Alice Gast

-Background

-Education
+Early life and education

-Born in Houston, Texas, US, Gast graduated as valedictorian from the University of Southern California in 1980 with a BSc in chemical engineering.
-She completed her postgraduate work at Princeton University, receiving an MA (1981) and PhD (1984) in chemical engineering, with thesis titled A Study of Polymer-Induced Phase Transitions in Colloidal Suspensions and was a Hertz Fellow.
-She spent a postdoctoral year completing a NATO fellowship at the École Supérieure de Physique et de Chimie Industrielles in Paris.
+Born in Houston, Texas, Gast graduated as valedictorian from the University of Southern California in 1980 with a BSc in chemical engineering.
+She completed her postgraduate work at Princeton University, receiving an MA (1981) and PhD (1984) in chemical engineering, with thesis on Polymer-Induced Phase Transitions in Colloidal Suspensions and was a Hertz Fellow.

+Career and research

+After her PhD, Gast spent a postdoctoral year completing a NATO fellowship at the École Supérieure de Physique et de Chimie Industrielles in Paris.
 From 1985 to 2001, she taught at Stanford University, and then moved to the Massachusetts Institute of Technology, where she served as the vice president for research and associate provost until her appointment as Lehigh University president in 2006.

-Research career

 The focus of Gast's research career was the study of surface and interfacial phenomena, in particular the behavior of complex fluids.
 Her areas of research include colloidal aggregation and ordering, protein lipid interactions, and enzyme reactions at surfaces.
 She is the co-author of Physical Chemistry of Surfaces, a classic textbook on colloid and surface phenomena, and has presented named lectures at several of the nation's leading research institutions.

-Personal life

-Gast is married to Bradley J. Askins, a computer scientist.
-They have two children, Rebecca and David.

 Presidency of Imperial College London

 Gast was named president of Imperial College London on 3 January 2014, taking up post on 1 September 2014.
 She succeeded Keith O'Nions.
 As president, Gast led the college's strategy, including the development of its new 25-acre campus, Imperial West, and its links to government, industry, philanthropists and alumni.

-In September 2021, Professor Hugh Brady was announced as Gast's successor at Imperial College London.
+In September 2021, Hugh Brady was announced as Gast's successor at Imperial College London.
 He took up his post in August 2022.